 With the popularity of many Digital Audio Workstation (DAW), many users have been thrown into confusion when making choices over garageband vs pro tools.
 As well as garageband vs fl studio.
 Both recording tools are big players in the music software business.
 Both have strengths and weaknesses.
 Depending on your set up you will find that one of these DAWs will most likely suite your workflow best.

 Apple products have been revolutionizing digital technology by creating sleek, exciting and excellent user applications that create a distinctive experience.
 Two of the most popular and innovative Mac DAWs are the Garage band and the Pro Tools DAW.
-Considering these vs FL Studio as a PC Daw is relevant in 2018 as well.
+Considering these vs FL Studio as a PC Daw is relevant in our 2019 comparison.
 As an Apple user, I have been caught in the decision of using one of these two workstations myself.
-Below is a basic comparison of both of them.
+Below is a basic comparison of the two.

 A favorite for making solid beats on apple computers on the fly is the Akai Professional MPC Studio Black Music Production Controller.
 It’s packed with a full 7+GB Sound Library.
 Plenty more than you’ll even need these days.
 Trust me!
 All though it is more of a compact version of the mpc.
 Don’t let that fool you!
 The studio black packs a HUGE Punch!
 And you can take it almost anywhere and make music.
 You can consider this device highly mobile!